Leo-Malay/Video-PDF-Privacy-Redactor/ReadMe.md

 ## Try It Out

-Try pdf redaction using the following command.
+Try pdf redaction using the following commands,

 ```bash
 # Environment Setup